DNA: Proximal Policy Optimization with a Dual Network Architecture: Discussion

 \section{Discussion}

 \paragraph{Reduced Training as an Alternative to Experience Replay}

-In this subsection, we discuss the surprising result that \textit{less} training, both on policy and value updates, typically improves the agent's performance.
-One explanation for this could be, as \cite{cobbe2021phasic} have suggested, that in the value case, this might be due to overfitting to recent experience.\footnote{This is plausible, especially with high variance returns} In terms of policy updates, where the largest performance degradation was observed, this could be due to increased training epochs causing large changes in policy, which may suggest a better constraint than PPO's clipping is required.\footnote{It is worth noting that PPO does clip the entropy bonus, and therefore updates with a non-zero entropy bonus could make arbitrarily large changes to the policy regardless of the choice of $\epsilon$.} That being said, limiting the training epochs to one or two provides straightforward solution to the problem while having the additional benefit of decreasing the computational resources required to train an agent.
-Even in Deep Q-learning, others have found that, beyond some point, increasing the number of times an example is processed has a negative effect unless the learning rate is proportionally reduced \cite{aitchison2019optimal}.
+We found that \textit{less} training, both on policy and value updates, typically improves our agent's performance.
+One explanation for this could be, as \cite{cobbe2021phasic} have suggested, that in the case of value learning, this could be due to overfitting to recent experience.\footnote{This is plausible, especially with high variance returns.} In terms of policy updates, where the largest performance degradation was observed, this could be due to increased training epochs causing a large change in the policy, which may suggest a better constraint than PPO's clipping is required.\footnote{It is worth noting that PPO does clip the entropy bonus, and therefore updates with a non-zero entropy bonus could make arbitrarily large changes to the policy regardless of the choice of $\epsilon$.} That being said, limiting the training to one or two epochs provides straightforward solution to the problem while having the additional benefit of decreasing the computational resources required to train an agent.

 \paragraph{Choice of $\lambda$}